-- 8 ounces whole grain pasta brown rice, whole wheat, etc
+- 8 ounces pasta, brown rice, if gluten-free

 - 3 cups water

-In large pot, bring water to boil.
+- In a large pot, bring water to boil.
 Add pasta, and cook according to package directions.
-Don't overcook!
+Don't overcook it!

-Once pasta is tender, but not overcooked, pour into drainer and rinse with cool water.
+- Once pasta is tender, but not overcooked, pour into a drainer and rinse with cool water.
 Set to the side.

-In medium pot, bring about 3 cups of water to a boil.
-Place potatoes, carrots, and onion in pot and allow to cook until veggies are tender, approximately 15 minutes.
+- In a medium pot, bring about 3 cups of water to a boil.
+Place potatoes, carrots, and onion in a pot and allow to cook until veggies are tender approximately 15 minutes.
 Cooking time will vary based on how small the veggies are diced.

-When veggies are tender, drain and place them in blender.
+- When veggies are tender, drain and place them in a blender.
 NOTE: reserve 1 cup of the broth, and add to blender.
 Add all the remaining ingredients, and blend until smooth.
-NO need to soak cashews.

 - Originally, I made it with 1/2 cup raw cashews.
 Now, I sometimes sub out white beans–like navy beans or cannellini–to lower the fat content even more.
 Nowadays, I mostly make with a combination of the two–1/4 cup cashews + 1/4 cup white beans.
 It has a warm creamy texture with less fat.